sjmikler/pytorch-symbolic/docs/advanced_topics.md

 This won't matter in GPU heavy workloads, but might contribute to a slowdown in CPU limited scenarios.

-Here is an over complicated example, just to give you an idea:
+Here is an overcomplicated example to give you an idea of what `add_to_graph` allows you to do:

 ```python
 import torch